 The Off-Site Source Recovery Project (OSRP) has been operating at Los Alamos National Laboratory (LANL) since 1998 to address the U.S. Department of Energy (DOE), responsibility for collection and management of orphaned or disused radioactive sealed sources which may represent a risk to public health and national security if not properly managed.
-Since 2004, OSRP subcontractors have packaged high activity Co-60 sources from sites throughout the U.S. and shipped them to an interim storage facility in Texas, pending final disposition at the Nevada Test Site (NTS).
-Profiling this waste stream for NTS disposal required collaboration between personnel from OSRP, OSRP subcontractors, Idaho National Laboratory (INL) and Lawrence Livermore National Laboratory (LLNL).
-In October 2008, 155 Co-60 sources totaling 119.72 TBq were packaged into a spent irradiator shield, which was sealed and overpacked in a Type B container for shipment to NTS.
+Since 2004, OSRP subcontractors have packaged high activity Co-60 sources from sites throughout the U.S. and shipped them to an interim storage facility in San Antonio, TX, pending final disposition at the Nevada Test Site (NTS).
+Profiling this waste stream for NTS disposal required collaboratory (LLNL).
+In October 2008, 155 Co-60 sources totaling 119.72 TBq were packaged into a spent irradiator shield, which was sealed and over-packed in a Type B container for shipment to NTS.
 The packaged sources were disposed of at NTS on October 24th, 2008.
+OSRP is seeking an exemption under DOE Order 435.1 to repeat this type of recovery and disposal operation using commercial disposal available to the Northwest and Rocky Mountain compacts.
 This successful project is an example of responsible end-of-life sealed source management and a positive threat reduction effort put forth by the DOE.